wanghaisheng/responsive-landing-page-starter/content/blog/en/handle-keypad-input-dtmf-with-java-dr.md

 ## Prerequisites

-To work through this tutorial, you will need a [Nexmo account](https://dashboard.nexmo.com/sign-up).
+To work through this tutorial, you will need a Vonage account.
 Sign up now if you don't already have an account.

 You will be using [Gradle](https://gradle.org) to manage your dependencies and run your application.
 Additionally, you'll need to make sure you have a copy of the JDK installed.
 I will be using JDK 8 in this tutorial.